Drake

 Only derived classes can use this constructor.

-It creates a Frame object attached to body and puts the frame in the body's model instance.
+It creates a Frame object attached to link and puts the frame in the link's model instance.

 Member Function Documentation